 This route is only available in areas offering the live service.

 There will be no appeal rights regarding payments even for claimants let alone for landlords.
-At the moment if a local authority fails to implement a request properly made where there are 2 months arrears then potentially the landlord has remedies against the local authority but this is unlikely under the new system.
+At the moment, where there are 2 months arrears, if a local authority fails to implement a request properly then potentially the landlord can seek remedies against them.
+However this is unlikely under the new system.

 The RLA is currently exploring with DWP how their complaints procedure can be utilised.